 Marijuana has long been a popular drug of choice for both recreational and medicinal use.
 Now that it’s becoming legal in many states, people are becoming interested in its various forms such as edibles and oils.
 You may have heard of CBD and THC, components of marijuana.
+These are two of the active ingredients in cannabis and the ones with the strongest psychoactive effects.
 These are both very different and can be easily confused.
 Read on to learn about CBD vs THC so that you can be informed on their uses.

 About CBD and THC

-THC is the psychoactive component of marijuana, or the part that causes you to get “high.”
+THC is the psychoactive component of marijuana or the part that causes you to get “high.”
 In addition to smoking it, you can find it in edibles, capsules, tinctures, oils and more.
 Though CBD and THC come from the same plant, they do very different things when consumed.
+THC is generally more desired for the high it produces while CBD is typically more used for its medicinal effects.

 CBD vs THC

-CBD vs THC both have medicinal uses, but because CBD doesn’t offer the high, it is sometimes preferred by those just interested in its health benefits.
+However, that said both CBD vs THC have medicinal uses, but because CBD doesn’t offer the high, it is sometimes preferred by those just interested in its health benefits.
 CBD is often used to address pain, inflammation, nausea, migraines, depression and anxiety treatment.
 THC is good for treating glaucoma, muscle spasticity, insomnia, poor appetite and various types of pain.
+Both are effective for multiple forms of treatments but the best option may depend on the patient and their conditions.

 How CRVC Can Help You Overcome Cannabidoil Abuse

 Now you have an idea of CBD vs THC and their benefits.
-Both, however, are still considered illegal substances in many states, and federally.
+Both, however, are still considered illegal substances in many states and remain federally illegal to this day.
 In addition, both compounds can have side effects and problematic interactions with other drugs.
+Any addiction to either should warrant treatment.

 If you or a loved are experiencing problems with these substances, Crest View Recovery Center can help.
 Our facility offers:

-You don’t have to struggle with an addiction or dependency to cannabidoil.
+You don’t have to struggle with an addiction or dependency on cannabidoil.
 Support is available, whether its CBD vs THC.
 Professional rehabilitation services offer more manageable recovery options.
-Feel free to call our office today at 866-327-2505 to learn more and to begin your journey toward feeling better.
+Feel free to call our office today at 866.327.2505 to learn more and to begin your journey toward feeling better.